 An agent must include at least one status, relationship, or address OR be a determiner, author, or participant in a publication/project or it will be subject to removal.
 When this occurs, the agent name will be placed in the verbatim agent attribute in all records where it appeared as a collector or preparator.

 - Click “Create Agent” in the blue box.

 - A pop up will open asking you to select “Agent Type”.

 - Click the yellow box and it will drop down a menu to choose from.

 - Choose the appropriate Agent type, e.g., Michigan DNR = organization, Kurt Galbreath = person.

-- “Preferred Name” for person Agents should be the Agent’s full name with middle initial (e.g., Kurt E. Galbreath) and for organization Agents should be the full organization name with no abbreviations or special characters (e.g., Michigan Department of Natural Resources).
+- “Preferred Name” for person Agents should be the Agent’s full name with at least a middle initial (e.g., Kurt E. Galbreath) and for organization Agents should be the full organization name with no abbreviations or special characters (e.g., Michigan Department of Natural Resources).
 Other variations of the name can be attached to the Agent after it is created, see “Agent Names” below.